Eagle Syndrome Treatment – Surgical and non-surgical approaches

 My doctors and I have been searching for almost 20 years to try to figure out what is wrong with me.
 All my pain is limited to the left side of my body.
 Each specialist I see limits how much I can be helped by their specialty.
 I have been putting off a neck surgery because I already had some surgical attempts to fix the pain in my shoulders and arms.
 I am not really sure how much the neck surgery will help me when these other surgeries did not.
 My ENT then suggested Trigeminal Neuralgia.
 So I went home and started researching that.
 Things started to make sense because the Trigeminal Neuralgia possibility lead me to Ernest and Eagles Syndromes and the burning and tingling I feel in my mouth and face, the ear pain and fullness, the swallowing difficulties, sinus pressure, and neck pain, everything started to come together for me.

-If there is an injury involved, whiplash, fall, accident, your doctor should be more aware of the possibility of Eagle Syndrome
+If there is an injury involved, whiplash, fall, or accident, your doctor should be more aware of the possibility of Eagle Syndrome

 Doctors at The New York Eye and Ear Infirmary of Mount Sinai Hospital have published their recommendations for Eagle Syndrome in the journal Clinical Neurology and Neurosurgery.
 (1) Here are the study highlights: